Jaguar Land Rover

-Jaguar Land Rover Automotive PLC is the holding company of Jaguar Land Rover, also known as JLR, and is a British multinational automobile manufacturer which produces luxury vehicles and SUVs and has its head office in Whitley, Coventry, United Kingdom.
-The principal activity of Jaguar Land Rover is the design, development, manufacture and sale of vehicles bearing the Jaguar and Land Rover marques.
-The company is the largest automotive employer in the UK with 33,000 employees as of September 2025.
+Jaguar Land Rover Automotive PLC (JLR) is a British multinational luxury automotive manufacturer and a wholly owned subsidiary of Tata Motors.
+Headquartered in Whitley, Coventry, United Kingdom, the company specializes in designing, developing, manufacturing, and selling luxury automobiles under the brands Jaguar and Land Rover.
+It is one of the largest auto employers in the United Kingdom, with a employers of about 33,000 employees.

-Both marques have long histories prior to their merger – Jaguar going back to the 1930s and Land Rover to the 1940s – first coming together in 1968 as part of the British Leyland conglomerate, later again independent of each other, and then as subsidiaries of BMW (in the case of Land Rover), and Ford Motor Company (Jaguar).
+Both marques have long histories prior to their merger—Jaguar going back to the 1930s and Land Rover to the 1940s—first coming together in 1968 as part of the British Leyland conglomerate, later again independent of each other, and then as subsidiaries of BMW (in the case of Land Rover), and Ford Motor Company (Jaguar).
 In 2000, Rover Group was broken up by BMW and Land Rover was sold on to Ford Motor Company, becoming part of its Premier Automotive Group.

-Jaguar Land Rover has been a subsidiary of India based Tata Motors since they founded it as a holding company for the acquisition of Jaguar Cars and Land Rover from Ford in 2008.
+Jaguar Land Rover has been a subsidiary of India-based Tata Motors Passenger Vehicles (formerly Tata Motors) since they founded it as a holding company for the acquisition of Jaguar Cars and Land Rover from Ford in 2008.
+On 1 January 2013, the company was renamed Jaguar Land Rover Automotive PLC as it transitioned into a holding company structure, with its automobile business continuing under the name Jaguar Land Rover Limited.